 - You can also head east into Vermont via ferry to explore places like Sand Bar State Park.

-- If you’re in Vermont, another cool spot is Stowe Mountain which is about 40 minutes from Ausable Chasm.
+- If you’re in Vermont, another cool spot is Smugglers Notch which is about 40 minutes from Ausable Chasm.

 - If you’re headed south, you have all of the Adirondack Mountains to explore that are not far from Ausable Chasm.

-When my buddy and I first drove through Ausable Chasm, once we finished exploring it, we then decided to improvise and turn the visit to Ausable Chasm into a fun 1,500 mile road trip idea, which took us through the above places, and had us go even further north east into places like the White Mountains, including Cannon Mountain, and another spot we thought looked like Ausable Chasm which is called Gulf Hagas, all the way in the state of Maine (Spoiler: Ausable Chasm is better)!
+When my buddy and I first drove through Ausable Chasm, once we finished exploring it, we then decided to improvise and turn the visit to Ausable Chasm into a fun 1,500 mile road trip across the eastern United States, which took us through the above places, and had us go even further north east into places like the White Mountains, including Cannon Mountain, and another spot we thought looked like Ausable Chasm which is called Gulf Hagas, all the way in the state of Maine (Spoiler: Ausable Chasm is better)!